Alan T. Waterman Award Frequently Asked Questions

 Please e-mail email@example.com or call the Alan T. Waterman manager directly at 703-292-8040 for your user ID.

 Please click the "Forgot password?" link on the Fastlane Honorary Awards nomination page (https://www.fastlane.nsf.gov/honawards/index.jsp).
 If that does not work, please e-mail or call as directed in the previous question.

 This usually occurs when the reference writer submits his/her reference under a slightly different name than was entered in FastLane by the nominator.
 If the names do not match exactly (i.e., middle initial, formal name vs. nickname), you cannot see the status of the references.
 However, this does not mean that the letters are not there.
 Please e-mail or call the Alan T. Waterman Award manager to confirm the status of the letters.

-The Alan T. Waterman Award manager will contact all nominators the day the awardee is contacted by the Director of the National Science Foundation.
-If your nominee is not selected but has been deemed a “Top Performer” by the Selection Committee, the nominee will stay in the system for another year.
-If your nominee was not a “Top Performer” but still meets the criteria, you will be invited to re-nominate.
-If your nominee was not a “Top Performer” and no longer meets the criteria, we thank you greatly for your interest in the Alan T. Waterman Award.
+The Alan T. Waterman Award manager will contact all nominators the day the awardee is announced by the National Science Foundation.
+If your nominee is not selected but has been deemed a "Top Performer" by the Selection Committee, the nominee will stay in the system for another year.
+If your nominee was not a "Top Performer" but still meets the criteria, you will be invited to re-nominate.
+If your nominee was not a "Top Performer" and no longer meets the criteria, we thank you greatly for your interest in the Alan T. Waterman Award.

 For further information, or to suggest other questions for this list, email firstname.lastname@example.org